We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 • Bone grafts – There are a wide variety of reasons why a bone graft may be necessary.
 Bone grafting thickens the jawbone to allow for the successful placement of implant anchors.
 Bone grafts can also help elevate the sinus floor, fill craters or deformities in the jawbone itself, or allow for successful nerve repositioning.
 The grafting material may be harvested from the lower jaw, the iliac section of the pelvis, or synthetically created.
 In most cases, a small opening is made in the jawbone and packed with the bone graft material.
 Sutures are placed and restorative treatments are performed when healing is complete.

-If you have questions or concerns regarding Gum or Jawbone corrective treatments please ask your dentist.
+If you have questions or concerns regarding Gum or Jawbone corrective treatments please a contact us online or call our office in Charlotte at (704) 544-2224.

 Patient Forms